-- 7.6.1 Culturally appropriate engagement is used to ensure that affected stakeholders are proactively and transparently engaged in the following processes: - 1) Dispute resolution processes (Criterion 1.6, Criterion 2.6, Criterion 4.6);
+7.6.1 Culturally appropriate engagement is used to ensure that affected stakeholders are proactively and transparently engaged in the following processes:

-- 2) Definition of Living wages (Criterion 2.4); - 3) Identification of rights (Criterion 3.1, Criterion 4.1), Indigenous cultural landscapes (Criterion 3.1) sites (Criterion 3.5, Criterion 4.7) and impacts (Criterion 4.5); - 4) Local communities' socio-economic development activities (Criterion 4.4); and - 5) High Conservation Value assessment, management and monitoring (Criterion 9.1, Criterion 9.2, Criterion 9.4). - 7.6.2 Culturally appropriate engagement is used to: - 1) Determine appropriate representatives and contact points (including where appropriate, local institutions, organizations and authorities); - 2) Determine mutually agreed communication channels allowing for information to flow in both directions: - 3) Ensure all actors (women, youth, elderly, minorities) are represented and engaged equitably; - 4) Ensure all meetings, all points discussed and all agreements reached are recorded; - 5) Ensure the content of meeting records is approved; and - 6) Ensure the results of all culturally appropriate engagement activities are shared with those involved. - 7.6.3 Affected rights holders and affected stakeholders are provided with an opportunity for culturally appropriate engagement in monitoring and planning processes of management activities that affect their interests. - 7.6.4 On request, interested stakeholders are provided with an opportunity for engagement in monitoring and planning processes of management activities that affect their interests.
+- 1) Dispute resolution processes (Criterion 1.6, Criterion 2.6, Criterion 4.6); - 2) Definition of Living wages (Criterion 2.4); - Identification of rights (Criterion 3.1, Criterion 4.1), sites (Criterion 3.5, Criterion 4.7) and impacts (Criterion 4.5); - 4) Local communities socio-economic development activities (Criterion 4.4); - 5) High Conservation Value assessment, management and monitoring (Criterion 9.1, Criterion 9.2, Criterion 9.4); - 6) Intact Forest Landscape Core Areas assessment, management and monitoring, including strategies to maintain or enhance intactness of core areas (Criterion 9.1, Criterion 9.2, Criterion 9.4). - 7.6.2 Culturally appropriate engagement is used to: - Determine appropriate representatives and contact points (including where appropriate, local institutions, organizations and authorities); - 2) Determine mutually agreed communication channels allowing for information to flow in both directions; - 3) Ensure all actors (women, youth, elderly, minorities) are represented and engaged equitably; - 4) Ensure all meetings, all points discussed and all agreements reached are recorded; - 5) Ensure the content of meeting records is approved; and - 6) Ensure the results of all culturally appropriate engagement activities are shared with those involved. - 7.6.3 Affected stakeholders are provided with an opportunity for culturally appropriate engagement in monitoring and planning processes of management activities that affect their interests. - 7.6.4 On request, interested stakeholders are provided with an opportunity for engagement in monitoring and planning processes of management activities that affect their interests.